GBAF Logo

 "So for combined attacks at the scale of 13-14 May or 23-24 May they need to accumulate missiles as there is no spare capacity, people and money in Russia to produce much more than the rate of production of missiles attained in 2024-25," he said.

 Russian threats were "bluster," Bielieskov said, to draw attention away from setbacks.
-On the battlefield, its advances have slowed in recent months, while Ukrainian attacks on energy infrastructure have forced it to curb production.
+On the battlefield, its advances have slowed in recent months, while Ukrainian attacks on Russia's energy infrastructure have forced it to curb production.

 "We take them (Russian threats) seriously because, basically, they are constantly bombing us.
-They bombed us all winter and they are still bombing us now," Kateryna Kozechenko, 38, told Reuters.
+They bombed us all winter, and they are still bombing us now," Kateryna Kozechenko, 38, told Reuters.

 "Nothing new, everything's as usual – we are ready.
 We always go to the shelter."